Application Deadlines

 Please download, complete and submit necessary forms with your application.

-Undocumented students meeting criteria for in-state tuition rates may complete the Affidavit for Eligibility for Residency Tuition form and submit it to admrec@neiu.edu.
+Undocumented students meeting criteria for in-state tuition rates may complete the Affidavit for Eligibility for Residency Tuition.

-To request a deferral of your application or admission for up to one year, please complete the Request for Deferral of Application or Admission form, and email it to defer-admission@neiu.edu.
+To request a deferral of your application or admission for up to one year, please complete the Application Deferment Request form.

 To change your program of interest, please complete the Graduate Admission Request for Program Change form and email to graduateadmissions@neiu.edu.